RunOpenCode/backup/README.markdown

 - Determine if there is sufficient backup space on your backup storage system, and delete old backups if neccessary
 - Copy new backup to backup destination (usually into new folder named with current date and time)

-Having in mind the process stated above, we can extrapolate several major parts of backup system:
+Having in mind the process stated above, we can identify several major parts of backup system:

 - **Source** of files which needs to be backed up.
 Even database belongs to this category, since database backup is a file.
 - **Backup** is collection of **Files** retrieved from Sources.